 Students must clock in and clock out in Trajecsys when arriving, going to lunch, returning from lunch and leaving for the day.
-Time sheets will be validated by the Lead CI and Faculty every month.
+Time records will be validated by the Lead CI and reviewed by faculty every month.
 All assigned hours must be completed each semester.
-Failure to complete the required number of clinical hours in a semester can result in an "F" in the clinical experience course.
+Failure to complete the required number of clinical hours will affect the student's grade as follows: